Barging in Alsace Lorraine

-Framed by the foliage of Black Forest and the serene beauty of the Vosges Mountains, barge cruising in the Alsace-Lorraine reveals a region of storybook castles, rolling vineyards of Alsatian wines, and architectural treasures from epochs such as Baroque, Gothic, and Romanesque.
+Framed by the foliage of Black Forest and serene beauty of the Vosges Mountains, barge cruising in Alsace-Lorraine reveals a region of storybook castles, rolling vineyards of Alsatian wines, and architectural treasures.